Skip to content

 Starting from version 3.3.0, MyBatis-Plus automatically recognizes the primary key type, so manual specification of the primary key type is no longer required.

-MyBatis-Plus natively supports primary key generation strategies for various databases, including:
+MyBatis-Plus has built-in support for primary key generation strategies for various databases, including:

 • DB2KeyGenerator